 Have a look at the JaeVee blog for more invaluable information about investing in property.

-If you're interested in the diverse range of property opportunities available currently on our joint venture equity platform, please visit our properties page.
+If you're interested in the diverse range of property opportunities available on our joint venture equity platform, please take a look at our properties page.

 We would advise you to seek independent financial advice before investing.
 Capital at risk when investing in property.